web-logs2/chengshuyi.github.io/content/posts/course/mit6828/lab5.md

 ```

 > **Exercise 7.** `spawn` relies on the new syscall `sys_env_set_trapframe` to initialize the state of the newly created environment.
 Implement `sys_env_set_trapframe` in `kern/syscall.c` (don't forget to dispatch the new system call in `syscall()`).
->
-> Test your code by running the `user/spawnhello` program from `kern/init.c`, which will attempt to spawn `/hello` from the file system.
->
-> Use make grade to test your code.

 ```c
 // static int sys_env_set_trapframe(envid_t envid, struct Trapframe *tf)